 It wasn’t just the cheddar that’s been collecting trophies in 2018; our Beetroot & Apple Chutney won Gold at the Taste of the West Awards, and there were two stars and one star at the Great Taste Awards for our Oat Digestive and Rosemary Water Biscuits respectively,

-And this year it was lovely to pick up the Food & Drink Producer title at the Muddy Stilettos awards here in Somerset.
+And this year it was lovely to pick up the Food & Drink Producer title at the Muddy Stilettos Awards here in Somerset.
 All of that was on top of recognition at the British Cheese Awards, International Cheese Awards, and the South West Cheese Awards.

 We’ve been working hard at our Bruton shop.
 Moving things around and bringing in some guest ranges from local producers like Somerset Charcuterie and The Chocolate Society.
 If you’ve driven past recently, you’ll notice some bold new signage by the entrance to the car park, and above our door.

 Our Sales & Marketing team moved into brand-new purpose-built offices beside the shop which has given our growing team more space and an environment more fitting to the work they do.
 In the warehouse, we are so happy that we started our preparations for the winter season much earlier this year, although these last weeks always prove to be testing times in terms of sheer volume…

 Of course, with every cloud (or lack of!) there is a silver lining and this summer allowed us to enjoy our earliest-ever harvest as well as the luxury of zero drying costs for the cereals, which is always a bonus to the business.

 Our autumn calving period, whilst very hectic, went particularly well this year.
 This is a testament to all the hard work put in by the team at Godminster Farm.
 It is particularly interesting to acknowledge that all visitors to the farm (whether involved in the industry or not) now notice how incredibly relaxed the whole herd has become.
 Especially when they are massaging themselves on our new ‘cow brush’!
 This has been placed in their living area for ad-lib use!
 I feel a webcam coming on….